hotosm/tasking-manager/task-view/README.md

 ### Running server in production

 The server is run through gunicorn in production.
-Only the northstar db `NORTHSTAR_DB_PASSWORD` needs to provided in an environment variable as the tasking manager db shares the same user in production
+Only the northstar db `NORTHSTAR_DB_PASSWORD` needs to provided in an environment variable as the tasking manager db shares the same user in production.
+The path to the gunicorn log file should also be supplied as `TASK_VIEW_LOG_FILE`.

-`bash runprod.sh`
+`NORTHSTAR_DB_PASSWORD='xxx' TASK_VIEW_LOG_FILE=/home/andrewwong1/task-view.log bash runprod.sh`

 ## CLI tools